 Equip your budding artist with supplies from an easel and smock to paints and brushes.
 You can’t go wrong with a huge, classic box of crayons or washable markers.
 Or if the tots in your life enjoy more structured activities, try a Sago Mini Box subscription!
 These make-and-play activity boxes are perfect for ages 3-5, and you can get your first box for just $10 with code BABYCHICK10.

 13 | A Balance Bike

 Whether you go for a classic Radio Flyer or over the top adorable Banwood, a balance bike is a gift to put a smile on the face of any tot.
 Balance bikes are the ideal first bicycle and the best way to introduce your little one to cycling, as they naturally support their development by promoting mobility and steering to ease the transition to a pedal bike.
 A great way to let small ones join you on the ride to the park.

 14 | Furniture That’s All Their Own

 We know toddlers have ample imagination, sure, but what about all that ENERGY?
 It still baffles me how someone who seems to survive on 3 bites of carrots and a waffle every day has so much energy to expel.
 Tots need furniture of their own to jump and squirm on!
-The Nugget couch comes apart and transforms into whatever their little imaginations come up with.
-And who doesn’t love a classic beanbag!?
+This fun playset transforms into whatever their little imaginations come up with.
+And who doesn’t love a beanbag!?

 15 | Tools to Help Them Participate

 “I do it, Mama!”
-If you’re not hearing this yet . . . it’s coming!
+If you do not hear this yet . . . it’s coming!
 Toddlers want to do everything themselves, and you can help to foster that independence with these gifts.
 Get them in the kitchen and up to the counter with this kitchen helper.
 And protect their little clothes with this adorable apron.
-Cleaning up may seem like a chore to you, but sing the clean up song and gift them this pint sized dustpan set, and your little one will be rearing to go!
+Cleaning up may seem like a chore to you, but sing the cleanup song and gift them this pint-sized dustpan set, and your little one will be rearing to go!